Olex2/Olex2Manual/Tasks/structure_refinement.md

 Weights will automatically update once the R-factor for your structure goes below the chosen value.
 Set this to 0 if you don't wish to update weights.
 Weights are normally added towards the end of the refinement.
 Keep refining, until the weights are no longer changing and have turned green.

+Applying a weighting scheme will give a flat analysis of variance and GooF close to 1, it should not be included in the refinement until the structure is essentially complete, refinement should continue until the values have converged or nearly converged. olex2.refine will stop the refinement when the refinement has converged which may not involve the number of the requested cycles, ShelXL will complete the number of requested cycles irrespective of whether the refinement has converged.

 ### Use extinction correction
 Tick the box to include an extinction correction.
 Extinction affects the intensity of reflections and can result in systematically absent reflections being observed under special conditions.
 This parameter accounts for the intensity changes associated with extinction, the method used is a compromise to cover primary and secondary extinction.
 In general this should not be included until all of the non-hydrogen atoms have been located.